Alstom Metropolis C751A: Operational history and overview

-Also, it is the first to have seats of the same colour in every compartment of the trains, together with the first fully driverless rolling stock in Singapore.
-SBS Transit hires rover employees to drive trains manually.
+Also, the C751A was the first MRT rolling stock to have seats of the same color in every carriage and is also the first fully driverless rolling stock in Singapore.
+Nevertheless, SBS Transit hires rover employees to drive trains manually if needed.
 For Alstom, it uses the URBALIS 300 moving-block communications-based (CBTC) Automatic Train Control (ATC) system, which optimizes headway and enables extra trains to be injected automatically into the system at rush hour to increase passenger capacity and reduce congestion.
-In the depot, trains are also operated in full automatic mode.
+In the depot, trains are also operated in fully automatic mode.
 Communication between the train and the fixed signaling equipment is enabled by the IAGO two-way continuous transmission system.
 Station-based automatic train supervision ensures a greater degree of availability.
 Built-in test equipment has also been included, and Eurobalise standards have been adopted for spot transmission.

-This rolling stock is the first to have seats of the same colour in every compartment of the train, which is the uniform colour of beige and purple.
-Trains also has two side windows at each end for viewing the tracks.
-The exterior of the C751A trains are black together with red and purple stripes, similar to C751C only.
-C751A trains do not have a middle window cut out unlike the newer driverless trains in the MRT system.
-This is because it has to make way for the old detrainment ramp, which is not as bigger as that of the C751C, C830, C830C and the upcoming C851E.
+The seats feature a uniform two-tone color scheme of beige and purple-blue.
+The floor is indigo, while the interior body panels are beige and cream.
+The trains also have two side windows at each end for viewing the tracks.
+The exterior of the C751A trains are white and black together with red and purple stripes.
+C751A trains do not have a middle window cut out, unlike the newer driverless trains in the MRT system.
+This is because it had to make way for the old detrainment ramp, which was not as compact as that of the newer Alstom Metropolis models on the North East Line and the Circle Line.

-Platform gap reducers were since added to all C751A trains, similar to those on the C830C and C751C.
+Platform gap reducers were since added to all C751A trains.

-All C751A trains consists of the Visual Passenger Information System (VPIS).
-These displays show the name of the next station, current station, door closing messages and occasionally the date and time.
-Also, some of the C751A trains has been installed with four rows for standing area since 2015.
+All C751A trains consist of the Visual Passenger Information System (VPIS).
+These displays show the name of the next station, the current station, door-closing messages, and occasionally the date and time.
+Also, some of the C751A trains have been installed with four rows for the standing area since 2015.